 3. Include Geolocation tools

-Mobile and tablet friendly platforms should include geolocators which enable customers to use location settings to find their nearest outlet.
+Mobile and tablet-friendly platforms should include geolocators that enable customers to use location settings to find their nearest outlet.
 With “near me” searches surging 34 times since 2011 and almost doubling since last year, the ability to engage with consumers when they’re on the go presents a huge opportunity for brands.
 Through using a “locate me” tool, brands are able to be visible in results for searches made by in-location shoppers on their smartphones or tablets, and provide them with relevant information about nearby outlets, products or services.

 4. Provide local product and service inventory information

 Store microsites can also be used to display a product or service inventory.
 A recent Internet Retailing study revealed that 74% of customers would like to see whether an item they’re searching for can be bought locally, highlighting how this service is valued by customers, whilst driving qualified footfall to the outlets.
 Product information can then also be integrated with click and collect or click and reserve offerings, further prompting the customer to make the journey from online to in store.

 From an SEO standpoint, search engines and their shopping section such as Google Shopping prefer pages that are rich with content.
 Having a product inventory or a list of services offered at each outlet helps to provide this, and also allows the brand to appear in results for local product or service searches such as “luxury watches Birmingham” or “red dress near me”.